Last Updated on January 11, 2022 by Jeremy

 There are also other music series at South Park Amphitheater (Fridays), Summer Fridays at the Frick, Station Square Jam, Jam on Walnut, and Hartwood Acres Ampitheater as well.
 In fact, you could spend just about every week in summer hitting a new spot for live music around Pittsburgh without a single repeat!

 On the movie end of the spectrum there are numerous options in the city's Cinema in the Park feature at about eight parks around the city.
 Our favorites are the ones at Riverview Park (taking place right after Riverview Jazz) and Grandview Park for the gorgeous view!

 At the start of this article, we mentioned that the city of Pittsburgh shines in summer, and this is seen especially in our event schedule.
 To put it bluntly, the summer months are packed full every single weekend.

-A cross section of events that occur throughout the summer include the following: Open Streets Pittsburgh, Anthrocon, Deutschtown Music Festival, Vintage Grand Prix, Picklesburgh, Summer Beerfest, Night in the Tropics, Three Rivers Regatta, Restaurant Week, Little Italy Days, Renaissance Festival, and Thrival- and that is just naming some of the big ones!
+A cross section of events that occur throughout the summer include the following: Open Streets Pittsburgh, Anthrocon, Deutschtown Music Festival, Vintage Grand Prix, Picklesburgh, Summer Beerfest, Night in the Tropics, Restaurant Week, Little Italy Days, Renaissance Festival, and Thrival- and that is just naming some of the big ones!
 (Click the links, when available, to read our posts on the events we've featured to date!)